ampreeT/SourceCoop/README.md

 ### map-issues
 - c1a1a
 	- Eli sometimes mysteriously dies and breaks the game
+- c2a3a
+	- during final cutscene hud is turned off, players cannot use chat or press esc
 - bm_c4a4a
 	- point_hurt (cyclone_hurt) has target !player (this picks first one)
 - xen maps